neuralconfig/wifi-test/README.md

 1. Check `wifi_test.log` for detailed error messages
 2. Verify that the wireless interface exists and is working
 3. Ensure you have the correct SSID and password
-   - The tool will detect incorrect passwords and prompt for retries
+   - The tool will detect incorrect passwords and return an appropriate error code
-   - You can enter the correct password when prompted to retry the connection
+   - Authentication failures are detected early and reported with specific error messages
 4. Confirm that the MAC address is in the correct format
 5. Make sure all required tools are installed